owowagency/laravel-settings/README.md

 ### Settings

 The `settings` configuration holds all the values which can be used within the application.
 Each setting should have a unique key.
+For setting the key we would recommend using a package like [Laravel Enum](https://github.com/BenSampo/laravel-enum).
 Beside the key, we use the following attributes:

 - `title` (default: `null`): here you can store a small title of the setting.
 - `description` (default: `null`): a description about the setting which you might want to display to the user.
 - `type` (default: `string`): the variable type of the setting (the type should be acceptable by the `[settype](https://www.php.net/manual/en/function.settype.php#refsect1-function.settype-description)` method).